 Arguably just as impressive as its overall view count is that it beat such stiff competition from its contemporaries.
 Big music videos from other major artists, like Katy Perry, saw their big 2014 hits achieve multiple billions of views.
 Uptown Funk still manages to eclipse those achievements.

 Recipe for Disaster is one of many episodes from the Russian CGI-animated TV show for kids, Masha and the Bear.
-It’s the only entry that isn’t a music video and only one of three that isn’t entirely in English.
+It’s one of only two entries that isn’t a music video and only one of four that isn’t entirely in English.
 The show is widely popular outside its home country, and many episodes have huge view counts on YouTube.
 It’s also broadcast on Netflix and NBCUniversal in a collective episode format.

 The Recipe for Disaster episode is of particular interest due to its astronomical view count.
-It’s in a hallowed club of just nine videos that eclipsed 3 billion views and one of five that topped 4 billion.
+It’s in a hallowed club of just five videos that topped 4 billion.
 It’s the most popular non-music video of all time on YouTube, perhaps anywhere.

 Get Movies, the channel that uploaded Recipe for Disaster, earned loads of viewers just from this one specific episode.